Highlights for New Users

 Undo Close

-If you accidentally close a session, you get five seconds (by default; configurable in Preferences > Profiles > Session) to undo it by pressing Cmd-Z.
+If you accidentally close a session, you get five seconds (by default; configurable in Settings > Profiles > Session) to undo it by pressing Cmd-Z.

 Shell Integration